nongpok/technical-paper/README.md

 # Messaging Queues
-A message queue is a form of asynchronous service-to-service communication used in serverless and microservices architectures.
-Messages are stored on the queue until they are processed and deleted.
-Each message is processed only once, by a single consumer.
-Message queues can be used to decouple heavyweight processing, to buffer or batch work, and to smooth spiky workloads.
+A message queue is a software engineering component used for communication between processes or between threads within the same process.
+Message queues provide an asynchronous communication protocol in which the sender and receiver of messages don't need to interact at the same time - messages are held in queue until the recipient retrieves them.